 Call the Hermes delivery complaints line on the number 0843 557 5423 where they can help resolve your complaints regarding the delivery of your package.

 If you have ordered something from a major online retailer it is likely that Hermes will be the courier that delivers your parcel.
 Hermes have a tracking service that you can use to see whereabouts your parcel is, and roughly how long it will take before it arrives at your chosen address.
 You will usually receive a text on the day that your parcel is out for delivery, with an option to choose a ‘safe place’ for your parcel to be left if you find that you aren’t going to be available to receive the parcel.
 Please note that only items that do not have to be signed for can be left in a safe place. if you return home to find that your parcel has not been left in a safe place, or has in fact not been delivered at all when you have been told that it would be, please call the complaints line.
 Please also note that all parcels that are left in ‘safe places’ are done so at the parcel owner’s own risk and Hermes will not be liable for any damage that is caused to the parcel once it has been left in said place.

 Hermes courier complaints

-If you have any complaints about Hermes staff and the way they behaved when delivering your parcel please call the complaints line with details, including the delivery driver’s name if you have it.
+If you have any complaints about Hermes staff and the way they behaved when delivering your parcel please call the courier complaints line on the number 0843 816 6821.
+When you phone this number it’s useful to provide them with as many details as possible, including the delivery driver’s name if you have it.